giorgianb/cast-server/README.md

 ## Installation
 See the [Raspberry Pi Website](https://www.raspberrypi.org/downloads/) for instructions on how to install Raspbian.

-Once Raspbian in installed and connect to the internet, run:
+Once Raspbian in installed and connected to the internet, run:
 ```
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
 sudo apt install nodejs git omxplayer figlet